bentoml/BentoML/docs/source/tutorial.rst

 BentoML standardizes the saved model format, service API definition and the Bento build process, which opens up many different deployment options for ML teams.

-The Bento we built and the docker image created in the previous steps, are designed to be DevOps friendly and ready for deployment in production environment.
+The Bento we built and the docker image created in the previous steps are designed to be DevOps friendly and ready for deployment in a production environment.
 If your team has existing infrastructure for running docker, it's likely that the Bento generated docker images can be directly deployed to your infrastructure without any modification.